- Clinical science

 - Definition: : rare benign tumors that develop specifically during pregnancy.

-- Majority of patients are asymptomatic
+- The majority of patients are asymptomatic.

 Diagnostics: tumor often diagnosed incidentally (during cesarean delivery)